kogosoftwarellc/test-c/README.md

 # test-c
-> A robust and minimal test framework to facilitate C unit testing.
+> A robust and minimal unit testing framework for C.

 Shut up and [test some C]